NelsonYoung/datacollection/README.md

 3) Migrate the project.
   > python manage.py migrate

-  Note: For test, we create a test database in mysql and create a table test. the test table shedule under mysite folder.
+  Note: For test, we create a test database in mysql and create a table test.
+The test table shedule under mysite folder.

 4) Create an django administrator.
   > python manage.py createsuperuser